sbg3k/autograde-prototype/README.md

 ## Usage

-1. Tutors head to [https://autograder30days.herokuapp.com/test-upload/](https://autograder30days.herokuapp.com/test-upload/), enter the password and upload the specially formatted test files.(more info on the mentors groupchat)
+1. Clone the repo and put your test cases in the Hidden-Beginner or hidden-tests folder

 * A test file with name q1.py and score 8 should contain this:
 ```